Disability and Student Recruitment

-Disabled students find it considerably harder to find employment upon graduating than their non-disabled counterparts; and research shows that disabled graduates at all qualification levels are less likely to have obtained full-time employment than non-disabled graduates.
+However, it remains considerably harder for them to find employment upon graduating than for their non-disabled counterparts; and research shows that disabled graduates at all qualification levels are less likely to have obtained full-time employment than non-disabled graduates.

-In order to address this issue, careers advisers and employability teams, student support staff and academic staff with a wider employability remit, must understand the specific challenges facing disabled students as they transition from education to employment, and be in a position to support them with accurate information, resources and advice.
+To address this issue, careers advisers and employability teams, student support staff and academic staff with a wider employability remit, must all understand the specific challenges facing disabled students as they transition from education to employment, and be able to support them with specialist information, resources and advice.

 How can we help?

-MyPlus Universities’ Club offers university staff a practical and affordable programme of training and coaching which supports them as they seek to understand and address the specific challenges that their students with disabilities face as they transition from education into employment by building disability confidence.
+MyPlus offers university staff a practical and affordable programme of training events to support them to understand and address the specific challenges facing disabled students looking for a job, internship or placement.